 Human-Computer Interaction, Research Seminars

 The course is formed around six seminars presenting work from the research front in HCI - often given by invited lecturers.
 Before each seminar, the student is expected to read a paper or book chapter that is subsequently presented in the seminar.
-After each seminar, a one page reflection of the seminar should be handed in within a week.
-To finalise the course, students are expected to write a 4-page paper, showing that they picked up on what is happening in HCI and possibly shaping their research questions for their MSc-work.
+After each seminar, a one-page reflection of the seminar should be handed in within a week.
+To finalise the course, students are expected to write an (up to) six-page paper, showing that they picked up on what is happening in HCI and possibly shaping their research questions for their MSc-work.

-The six one-page reflections needs to be handed in one week after the respective seminars (or even BEFORE the seminar if possible?), and the 4-page paper on the 31st of May.
+The six one-page reflections need to be handed in one week after the respective seminars (or even BEFORE the seminar if possible?), and the six-page paper.
 As always, the earlier you finish the better.
 If you wait until the end of the term, it will take much longer for you to receive feedback and a grade due to the time constraints of grading everyone's paper.
 Put your reflections in Canvas.
 Please name your (please convert these to .pdf) files thusly: [(last_name) (reflection number)].

 The examination is based on:

-- a 4-page paper where the student describes his/her own work - either based on some empirical work done in another course or work that may lead to their MSc-thesis work.
+- a six-page paper where the student describes his/her own work - either based on some empirical work done in another course or work that may lead to their MSc-thesis work.
 See instructions below.
-The 4-page paper is graded A - F according to the following:
+The six-page paper is graded A - F.